 Move your feet to change meaning, not just framing.

-Where you choose to stand isn’t just about your position on a map.
-It’s about your choice of camera height, angle and tilt.
-It’s also about your willingness to move.
+Where you choose to stand isn’t just a point on a map.
+It includes camera height, angle, and tilt — and, critically, your willingness to move.

 Zooming changes framing.
 Moving changes relationships.